Narrative of the abduction phenomenon: Examination

 The examination phase of the so-called "abduction narrative" is characterized by the performance of medical procedures and examinations by apparently alien beings against or irrespective of the will of the experiencer.
 Such procedures often focus on sex and reproductive biology.
 However, the literature holds reports of a wide variety of procedures allegedly performed by the beings.
 The entity that appears to be in charge of the operation is often taller than the others involved.

-Physician and abduction researcher Dr. John G. Miller explains that among abduction reports what stands out is the contrast between procedures performed by the alleged entities and those performed by doctors practicing typical human medicine.
+Physician and abduction researcher John G. Miller explains that among abduction reports what stands out is the contrast between procedures performed by the alleged entities and those performed by doctors practicing typical human medicine.
 He points out that we're not "hearing about 'our kind of medicine'".
 Miller believes these differences add credibility to claims of alien abductions, because if they were hoaxes or confabulations, the reports should more closely resemble the human medicine familiar to the claimants.

 Miller notes different areas of emphasis between human medicine and what is allegedly being practiced by the abductors.
 The abductors' areas of interest appear to be the cranium (see below), nervous system, skin, reproductive system, and to a lesser degree, the joints.
 Systems given less attention than a human doctor would – or omitted entirely – include the cardiovascular system, the respiratory system below the pharynx and the lymphatic system.
 The abductors also appear to ignore the upper region of the abdomen in favor of the lower one.

 There are also differences in procedure as well as emphasis between human medicine and that claimed to be practiced by the entities.
 The abductors do not appear to wear gloves during the "examination".
 Other constants of terrestrial medicine like pills and tablets are missing from abduction narratives, although sometimes abductees are asked to drink liquids.
 Injections also seem to be rare and IVs are almost completely absent.
-Dr. Miller says he has never heard an abductee claim to have a tongue depressor used on them.
+Miller says he has never heard an abductee claim to have a tongue depressor used on them.